 Endorsement Format.
 All contracts approved by the Board of Regents shall be endorsed by the contractor, firm, or agency, by and through its authorized representatives.
-On behalf of the System, the contracts shall have signature blocks for the President or his or her designee; for the Vice Chancellor and Chief Financial Officer, indicating "Reviewed and

-Recommended," in the case of financial contracts; for the Vice Chancellor and General Counsel, indicating "Approved as to legal form"; and a line indicating "APPROVED by the Board of Regents of the Texas State University System on [date] at [place]," with an attestation signature block for the Chancellor, as Secretary to the Board.
+On behalf of the System, the contracts shall have signature blocks for the President or his or her designee; for the Vice Chancellor and Chief Financial Officer, indicating "Reviewed and Recommended," in the case of financial contracts; for the Vice Chancellor and General Counsel, indicating "Approved as to legal form"; and a line indicating "APPROVED by the Board of Regents of the Texas State University System on [date] at [place]," with an attestation signature block for the Chancellor, as Secretary to the Board.

-- 10.5 Form of Motions for Contracts, Purchases and Agreements. - 10.51 The Motion for any contract requiring Board approval shall contain the essential details of the transaction, including the following information: - (1) Parties to the Contract; - (2) Subject matter of the Contract; - (3) Duration of the Contract, including any potential Amendments extending the Contract; and, - (4) Price or not-to-exceed amount of the Contract, including any Amendments. - 10.52 The Explanation to the Motion shall minimally include: - (1) The Subject Matter of the Contract, including the Purpose of the acquisition; - (2) The Source of Funding; - (3) A Statement that it has been or will be reviewed by the Vice Chancellor and Chief Financial Officer and the Vice Chancellor and General Counsel; and, - (4) A Statement verifying that the Texas Ethics Commission Form 1295 [Certificate of Interested Parties] has been completed, or that it will be completed prior to execution of the Contract. - 10.6 Regental Prerogative.
-Any Regent who wishes to see and/or discuss a contract or contracts, may notify the Chancellor. - 10.7 Contract Reporting - 10.71 On a quarterly basis, each Component and System Administration personnel shall report to the Vice Chancellor and Chief Financial Officer the following information as to any Component or System contract, as the case may be, for goods or services that has a value exceeding \$1 million: - (1) Compliance with financial provisions and delivery schedules under the contract:
+- 10.5 Form of Motions for Contracts, Purchases and Agreements. - 10.51 The Motion for any contract requiring Board approval shall contain the essential details of the transaction, including the following information: - (1) Parties to the Contract; - (2) Subject matter of the Contract; - (3) Duration of the Contract, including any potential Amendments extending the Contract; and, - (4) Price or not-to-exceed amount of the Contract, including any Amendments. - 10.52 The Explanation to the Motion shall minimally include: - (1) The Subject Matter of the Contract, including the Purpose of the acquisition; - (2) The Source of Funding; - (3) A Statement that it has been or will be reviewed by the Vice Chancellor and Chief Financial Officer and the Vice Chancellor and General Counsel; and, - (4) A Statement verifying that the Texas Ethics Commission Form 1295 [Certificate of Interested Parties] has been completed, or that it will be completed prior to execution of the Contract.

+10.6 Regental Prerogative.
+Any Regent who wishes to see and/or discuss a contract or contracts, may notify the Chancellor.

+10.7 Contract Reporting

-- (2) Corrective action plans required under the contract and the status of any active corrective action plan; and - (3) Any liquidated damages assessed or collected under the contract. - 10.72 The Component or System Administration, as the case may be, shall verify (1) the accuracy of any information reported under Subparagraph 10.51 that is based on information provided by a contractor, and (2) the delivery time of goods and services scheduled for delivery under the contract.
+- 10.71 Component Institutions must comply with contract reporting requirements set forth in the TSUS Contract Management Handbook. - 10.72 The Component or System Administration, as the case may be, shall verify (1) the accuracy of any information reported under Subparagraph 10.51 that is based on information provided by a contractor, and (2) the delivery time of goods and services scheduled for delivery under the contract.